wojtekchwala/GHSA-g59r-24g3-h7cm/README.md

 ### Impact
 The successful exploitation of this vulnerability allows an attacker to gain full control over the Superadmin account, leading to:

-- Complete administrative access to the CMS.
+- Complete administrative access to the Statamic CMS.
 - Potential for lateral movement within the application.
 - Significant risk of data leakage, modification, or deletion.
 - Undermining the integrity and confidentiality of the entire Statamic CMS ecosystem.